Bodleen/Google-Scholarship/README.md

 # Google-Scholarship

-This is my repository for my Grow With Google Challenge Scholarship in front-end Web Development at Udacity.
+This is my repository for my Grow with Google Challenge Scholarship: Front-End Web Development at Udacity.
+The Google Challenge Scholarship runs from January 10, 2018 through April 10, 2018.

 # Table of Contents
 1. project-1-mockup-to-article.html